-You can also use Git remote helpers for supporting other VCS as well, but this usually leads to other problems, so be prepared to debug them.
+You can also use Git remote helpers for additionally supporting other version control systems, but be prepared to debug problems this may lead to.

 At this time, helpers for Bazaar and Mercurial are available within separate repositories on GitHub: git-remote-hg and git-remote-bzr.
-You can download them manually and put somewhere in your search path (for example ~/bin).
-You also need to have installed appropriate version control programs as well.
+Download them manually and put somewhere in your search path (for example ~/bin).
+Make sure you have the corresponding version control systems installed.

-Once you have these installed, you can use such remotes to specify repository in Weblate.
+Once you have these installed, such remotes can be used to specify a repository in Weblate.

-To clone gnuhello project from Launchpad with Bazaar use:
+To clone the gnuhello project from Launchpad using Bazaar: